Battle off Samar: Kamikaze attacks

 The greatest achievement of this attack came when an A6M5 Zero flown by Lieutenant Yukio Seki originally dove his plane – with a bomb on each wing – down to attack White Plains, but was hit by AA fire from his target.
 He instead took his damaged plane and few it to the direction of Saint Lo.
 In his sacrifice, his plane struck the flight deck at the number 5 wire, with the impact detonating both of the Zero's attached bombs.
 Captain McKenna had not felt that his ship was seriously damaged aside a hole in the flight deck which had water hoses placed into action to stop the fire encasing it.
-However, damage control was not effective enough as the fire quickly spread to the hanger bay and drenched it in smoke.
-McKenna attempted contact with the hanger deck, but communications were out.
-Before any further reactions could take place, a massive explosion engulfed the aft section of the hanger bay, followed by a third and fourth much stronger detonation which blasted the flight deck open and blew off the aircraft elevator.
-McKenna couldn't even tell if the rear section of Saint Lo was still attached as the abandon ship order was immediately issued and all engines screeched to a halt.
+However, damage control was not effective enough as the fire quickly spread to the hangar bay and drenched it in smoke.
+McKenna attempted contact with the hangar deck, but communications were out.
+Before any further reactions could take place, a massive explosion engulfed the aft section of the hangar bay, followed by a third and fourth much stronger detonation which blasted the flight deck open and blew off the aircraft elevator.
+McKenna could not even tell if the rear section of Saint Lo was still attached as the abandon ship order was immediately issued and all engines screeched to a halt.
 This proved fortunate as a fifth explosion listed the ship to port, then three more further shredded the escort carrier and hauled her to starboard.
 Saint Lo sank a half hour later with the loss of 113 men, while her surviving crew were rescued by Heermann and the surviving destroyer escorts.